 Below, please find information about treating head lice.
-Please note: Forsyth County has a nit-free policy that is enforced.

 HEAD LICE INFORMATION

 Head lice are small wingless insects which need human warmth to survive.
 The nits (eggs) are found stuck to the hair close to the scalp.
 The nits are seen more often than the lice.
 Usually, the head lice and nits can be seen by the naked eye, however, a flashlight or magnifying glass may help to detect the problem.
 Itching is a major symptom of infestation.
 They are communicable and spread quickly.